yehia67/documentation/iot/0.1/nrf52/iota-projects/run-an-environment-to-tangle-app.md

 To complete this guide, you need the following:

 - [A Bluetooth star network](../how-to-guides/set-up-a-bluetooth-star-network.md)
-- A Linux device such as the Raspberry Pi that has [Bazel](https://docs.bazel.build/versions/master/install.html) installed
+- A Linux device such as an [SBC](../../sbc/introduction/get-started.md) that has [Bazel](https://docs.bazel.build/versions/master/install.html) installed

 ## Architecture